 Typical basic operator learning time for the CVDWinPrC™ software suite is two (2) hours.
 Numerous user configurable software features are incorporated to optimize the productivity of each system.
-The system can also be connected to the internet allowing FirstNano® to view the current status of the system and have remote system operation (after local permission is given) to help train new operators, upload new software features and assist in diagnosing system problems.
+The system can also be connected to the internet allowing CVD Equipment Corporation to view the current status of the system and have remote system operation (after local permission is given) to help train new operators, upload new software features, and assist in diagnosing system problems.
 During a power outage, there is no loss of programs or recipes.
-The software suite has multi-level password protection (typically operator, engineer, and service technician) to prevent unauthorized recipe program changes or improper digital or analog output status changes.
+The software suite has multi-level password protection (Owner, Engineer, Service Technician, Operator) to prevent unauthorized recipe program changes, improper digital, or analog output status changes.

-CVDWinPrC™ is the system control software used for manual or automatic process operation and system control as well as to view system status.
-System status is viewed from multiple windows showing various system information including control panel, status messages, time dependent charts of selected analog and/or digital process variables, digital and analog output status, etc.
+CVDWinPrC™ is the system control software suite used for manual or automatic process operation and system control as well as to view system status.
+System status is viewed from multiple windows showing various system information including control panel, status messages, time dependent charts of selected analog, and/or digital process variables, digital, and analog output status, etc.

 In the event a process parameter (gas flow, temperature, or pressure) is out of a programmed deviation band, the user has the option to automatically switch to a preprogrammed abort mode or to another preprogrammed process sequence.

-The configEditor program is used to define the name of all available process variables (analog, digital input and outputs, parameter setup for the PLC and thermal controller configurations, etc.) and to setup the initial system configuration.
+The CVDconfigEditor program is used to define the name of all available process variables (analog, digital input, and outputs, parameter setup for the PLC and thermal controller configurations, etc.) and to setup the initial system configuration.

 A battery back-up (UPS) provides power for uninterrupted real time monitoring of all system functions during a power failure and allows for a preprogrammed orderly shutdown on an abort condition by supplying power to the system PLC and PC running the CVDWinPrC™ software suite.
 The battery back-up system does not power the vacuum pump(s) or heating system during a power failure.